Reconstruction Alignment Improves Unified Multimodal Models: Experimental Setup

 \textbf{Evaluation Details.} Following previous work, we evaluate text-to-image generation capabilities using GenEval~\citep{geneval}, DPGBench~\citep{dpgbench} and WISE~\citep{wisebench}.
 Our baselines include: (I) \emph{Generation-only models}: SD3-Medium~\citep{sd3}, SDXL~\citep{sdxl}, SANA-1.5~\citep{xie2025sana}, Emu3-Gen~\citep{wang2024emu3}, FLUX-dev~\citep{flux}, Playground-v3~\citep{liu2024playgroundv3improvingtexttoimage}, and DALL-E 3~\citep{dalle3}.
 (II) \emph{Unified multimodal models}: Show-o~\citep{showo}, Harmon~\citep{wu2025harmon}, Janus-pro~\citep{chen2025janus}, OmniGen2~\citep{wu2025omnigen2explorationadvancedmultimodal}, BLIP3-o~\citep{chen2025blip3}, BAGEL~\citep{bagel}, Show-o2~\citep{xie2025show}, UniWorld-V1~\citep{lin2025uniworld}, Ovis-U1~\citep{wang2025ovisu1technicalreport}, and GPT-4o-Image~\citep{openai2024introducing4o}.
 For enhanced statistical reliability, we reproduced some models using 12 random seeds (tripling the standard 4 seeds).

 For image editing evaluation, we employ ImgEdit~\citep{ye2025imgedit} and GEdit-Bench-EN~\citep{liu2025step1x} benchmarks.
 We exclude GPT-4o-Image and its distillation-trained models due to poor identity preservation.
 We select BAGEL~\citep{bagel}, and FLUX-Kontext~\citep{labs2025flux} as our primary baselines.
 Notably, we compare with the concurrent work BAGEL-NHR~\citep{kuprashevich2025nohumansrequiredautonomoushighqualityimage}, which employs supervised fine-tuning (SFT) using 300,000 high-quality image editing data.
 Due to changes in the GPT API version and benchmark maintenance issues, the leaderboard scores exhibit significant variance and are difficult to reproduce.
-Therefore, we report our own local evaluations for consistency.
-Following the original benchmark, we use gpt-4.1-2025-04-14 for ImgEdit evaluation and gpt-4o-2024-11-20 for GEdit-Bench-EN evaluation.
+Therefore, we follow BAGEL~\citep{bagel} and report our own local evaluations for consistency.
+Following the original benchmark, we use {gpt-4.1-2025-04-14} for ImgEdit and GEdit-Bench-EN evaluation.

-\textbf{Training Data.} Due to limited availability of UMM training data, we use the high-quality open-source MidjourneyV6 dataset~\citep{midjourneyv6} (MIT License) for Show-o, Harmon, and OpenUni.

-For BAGEL, initial experiments using MidjourneyV6 data led to significantly higher initial losses and degraded image quality, which we attribute to distribution mismatch because MidjourneyV6 images are outside BAGEL's original training distribution, as shown in Figure~\ref{fig:why_flux}.
-Therefore, we use 10,000 $1024\times 1024$ FLUX-generated~\citep{flux} images from Text-to-Image-2M~\citep{texttoimage2M} (MIT License), as BAGEL was originally trained on FLUX-generated images~\citep{bagel}, ensuring better distribution alignment and training stability.
+\textbf{Training Data.} Due to limited availability of UMM training data, we use the high-quality open-source MidjourneyV6 dataset~\citep{midjourneyv6} {(MIT License)} for Show-o, Harmon, and OpenUni.
+For BAGEL, initial experiments using MidjourneyV6 data led to significantly higher initial losses and degraded image quality, which we attribute to distribution mismatch because MidjourneyV6 images are outside BAGEL's original training distribution.
+Therefore, we use 10,000 $1024\times 1024$ FLUX-generated~\citep{flux} images from Text-to-Image-2M~\citep{texttoimage2M} {(MIT License)}, as BAGEL was originally trained on FLUX-generated images~\citep{bagel}, ensuring better distribution alignment and training stability.

-As we discussed in Sec.~\ref{method:i2t}, to preserve visual understanding capabilities of UMMs with shared parameters for both understanding and generation (Show-o and Harmon), we also incorporate LLaVA Mix-665K~\citep{llava} (CC BY 4.0); for BAGEL and OpenUni, we set $\lambda_{\text{i2t}}=0$.
+{As we discussed in Sec.~\ref{method:i2t}, to preserve visual understanding capabilities of UMMs with shared parameters for both understanding and generation (Show-o and Harmon), we also incorporate LLaVA Mix-665K~\citep{llava} (CC BY 4.0); for BAGEL and OpenUni, we set $\lambda_{\text{i2t}}=0$. }

 GPT-4o-Image distillation data (e.g., BLIP3o-60k) can boost GenEval and DPGBench scores by 5$\sim$7\% on average~\citep{chen2025blip3}.
 However, these datasets contain GenEval prompt templates, creating evaluation bias which we call \textbf{GenEval Template Leakage}.
 In our primary experiments, we deliberately avoid BLIP3o-60k to ensure fair comparison.
 We provide a detailed analysis of this leakage issue in Sec~\ref{sec:geneval_leakage}.